LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

    The dashboard will be served at <http://localhost:3000>.

-   The dashboard shows two demo accounts, **Alice** and **Ben**.
-Selecting an account displays how secure it is as a progress bar and lists the enabled protections.
+ 1. The dashboard shows two demo accounts, **Alice** and **Ben**.
+Selecting an account displays how secure that particular account is, as a progress bar and lists the enabled protections.
 Alice intentionally has reduced security while Ben has all security features enabled.
-When a login succeeds the simulator fetches the user's cart and orders from Demo Shop, demonstrating how Alice's data is exposed while Ben remains safe.
+When a login succeeds the simulator fetches the user's cart and orders from Demo Shop, demonstrating how Alice's data is exposed while Ben's account remains safe.

 2. Log in and locate the **Credential Stuffing Simulation** section.
 Choose a target account and click **Start Attack**.
 When targeting Alice the attack will usually succeed quickly.
 Ben's account requires the correct chain token so repeated guesses are blocked.
+Highlighting the difference in security between both accounts.

-3. To use the command-line to login and create a user that would be used across the services and for the purpose of testing we need to use the terminal, below is an example of how to register a user and login
+3. To use the command-line to login and create a user that would be used across the services and for the purpose of testing we need to use the terminal, below is an example of how to register a user and login.

    ```
   $ curl -X POST http://localhost:8001/register \